-GACS, like all Guam schools, is fortunate to participate in several federal grants under the CARES ACT.
-These grant monies are helping the school in the procurement of supplies and materials to address distance learning, loss of instructional time, health and safety of faculty, staff, and students, and their social emotional needs.
+GACS, like all Guam schools, continues to participate in Consolidated Grants and ARP-SEA federal grants under the CARES ACT.
+The grant monies are helping the school in the procurement of supplies and materials to address distance learning, loss of instructional time, health and safety of faculty, staff and students and social-emotional learning.